KP1709/ScrabbleWordCalculator/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/88b1162f-6ee5-437e-a3bc-a3ba498c33ae/deploy-status)](https://app.netlify.com/sites/kareenapatel-scrabblewordcalculator/deploys) ![Supabase Status](https://img.shields.io/badge/Supabase-paused-bfbfbf)

 ## ⌨️ Tech stack
-React / Typescript / CSS / pnpm / APIs + Supabase / Netlify CLI + Serverless functions / Cypress (Testing) / Husky (Git Hooks)
+React / Typescript / CSS / pnpm / APIs / Cypress (Testing) / Husky (Git Hooks)

 ## 🍼 Introduction
-Owning and playing the original version of Scrabble, I know it would sometimes be difficult to calculate a word's score.
+Playing the original version of Scrabble, I know it can sometimes be difficult to calculate a word's score.
 Therefore, I created my own version of a Scrabble calculator.
-When a word is entered, it checks to see if the word is valid and displays the word's score.
-Bonuses and multiplies can be added to calculate the correct score.
+When a word is entered, it checks if the word is valid and displays its score.
+Bonuses and multipliers can be added to calculate the correct score.

 ## ⚙️ Changes
 The commit 81ea887 was code clean-up for the entire project.
-While the functionality is technically the same, the code is now more maintainable with improved readability.
+While the functionality is technically the same, the code is now more maintainable and readable.

 ## 🛠️ Features
 - Check to see if user input is valid
-  - Checks to see if word contains alphabetic characters only
+  - Checks to see if word contains only alphabetic characters
   - Checks to see if a word is less than 15 letters
   - Checks to see if word is in the dictionary (using free API)
   - Checks to see if word is in Wiktionary (if not in the API)
   - Check to see if word can be created based on number of tiles available
 - Score for whole word is calculated
-- Tried to maintain accessibility throughout application
+- Tried to maintain accessibility throughout the application
 - Instructions available on the start screen as an open and closable modal
 - Can indicate which tiles have a double score or triple score and update the total word score
 - Can indicate which tiles are blank, update the total word score and limit the number